 On your Placement you will be immersed in teaching and learning, gradually building up your teaching as your confidence grows and your skills and experience develop.
-You will be released to attend Pickwick and NWSCITT / Bath Spa training days.
+You will be released to attend central training days.
 During the Spring Term you will have a placement in a second setting in one of our partner schools.
 Trainees also have short alternative placements in a Special School as well as in a secondary School.
-There’s also an opportunity for a reciprocal placement to widen your experience, develop peer to peer support and learn to use coaching skills to support your professional development.
+We encourage our trainees to use the opportunities available through our Teaching School Alliance to widen your experience, develop peer to peer support and learn to use coaching skills to support your professional development.

 During your placements, you will be supported by your mentor (who will usually be your class teacher).
 You will begin your placement on the first day of the school year and as a member of staff in the school you work in, you will be expected to attend staff meetings and In Service Training (INSET) days as part of your development.
 School mentors and class teachers are experienced, quality practitioners who are consistently good and outstanding teachers.
 They will endeavour to support you in many different ways through coaching and mentoring, observations and feedback to ensure that you have the best possible preparation and training for embarking on your new career.